 99% of consumers check their email once or more every single day

-And that’s just their personal email accounts.
-If we factor in work and mobile inboxes, the average is actually around 20 times per day.
+And that’s just their email accounts.
+If we factor in work and mobile inboxes, the average is around 20 times per day.
 (DMA Insights)

 Consumers have 2-3 email accounts

 But they don’t use them all in the same way.
-They’re much more likely to sign up to mailing lists on their personal account than they’re work account, and 44% of them actually have an email address set up exclusively for marketing messages.
+They’re much more likely to sign up for mailing lists on their account than their work account, and 44% of them have an email address set up exclusively for marketing messages.
 (DMA Insights)

 Email is the preferred way to receive brand updates